Barry Goldwater: Republican primary

 Goldwater was grief-stricken by the assassination of Kennedy and was greatly disappointed that his opponent in 1964 would not be Kennedy but instead his vice president, former Senate Majority Leader Lyndon B. Johnson of Texas.
-Goldwater disliked Johnson, later telling columnist John Kolbe he "used every dirty trick in the bag."
-Goldwater struggled to emotionally recover for a campaign against Lyndon Johnson.
-The fallout from Kennedy's assassination, coupled with Goldwater's vote against the 1964 Civil Rights Act, greatly reduced his viability as a national candidate, as well as his popularity within the Republican party.
+Goldwater disliked Johnson, later telling columnist John Kolbe that Johnson had "used every dirty trick in the bag."

 At the time of Goldwater's presidential candidacy, the Republican Party was split between its conservative wing (based in the West and South) and moderate/liberal wing, sometimes called Rockefeller Republicans (based in the Northeast and Midwest).
 Goldwater alarmed even some of his fellow partisans with his brand of staunch fiscal conservatism and militant anti-communism.
 He was viewed by many moderate and liberal Republicans as being too far on the right wing of the political spectrum to appeal to the mainstream majority necessary to win a national election.
 As a result, moderate and liberal Republicans recruited a series of opponents, including New York Governor Nelson Rockefeller, Henry Cabot Lodge Jr., of Massachusetts and Pennsylvania Governor William Scranton, to challenge him.
 Goldwater received solid backing from most of the few Southern Republicans then in politics.
 A young Birmingham lawyer, John Grenier, secured commitments from 271 of 279 Southern convention delegates to back Goldwater.
 Grenier would serve as executive director of the national GOP during the Goldwater campaign, the number two position to party chairman Dean Burch of Arizona.
 Goldwater fought and won a multi-candidate race for the Republican Party's presidential nomination.
-Goldwater's main rival was New York Governor Nelson Rockefeller, whom he defeated by a narrow margin in California's winner-take-all primary, a win that secured Goldwater's victory for the nomination.